-Bray Rossiter land record, in his handwriting, 1646.
+Bray Rossiter land record, likely in his handwriting, 1646.
+(Though the record says “I Richard More”, as the town clerk at the time, Rossiter would have transcribed a copy into this record book for the town.)
 Courtesy of Windsor Town Clerk’s office.

 Bray Rossiter (1610-1672), sometimes called Bryan, was born to a family of wealth and power.
 In England, the Rossiter family had a large manor house in the village of Combe St. Nicholas and extensive landholdings throughout Somerset.
 They participated in the international textile trade.
 Bray was well-educated and likely received some medical training before coming to New England.
 Bray traveled to Dorchester aboard the Mary and John, along with his father Edward, an influential Assistant of the Massachusetts Bay Colony, and eleven other family members and servants.
 They arrived in May, 1630.
 The family were Puritans, but were also loyal to the royal family.
 Edward Rossiter died shortly after he arrived in Dorchester.
 Bray’s brother Nicholas returned to England to run the manor there, but Bray and his brother Hugh stayed.
 Bray married Elizabeth Alsop in 1635.
 Her father, the Reverend John Alsop, served as chaplain to the exiled Charles II during Cromwell’s rule, cementing Rossiter’s royalist ties.